What is a cesarean section?

 - Cephalopelvic disproportion (CPD): CPD is a term that means that the baby’s head or body is too large to pass safely through the mother’s pelvis, or the mother’s pelvis is too small to deliver a normal-sized baby.

 - Previous cesarean birth: Although it is possible to have a vaginal birth after a previous cesarean, it is not an option for all women.
-Factors that can affect whether a cesarean is needed include the type of uterine incision used in the previous cesarean and the risk of rupturing the uterus with a vaginal birth.
+Factors that can affect whether a cesarean is needed include the type of uterine incision used in the previous cesarean and the risk of uterine rupture.

 - Multiple pregnancy: Although twins can often be delivered vaginally, two or more babies might require a cesarean delivery.